clawson13/VBA-challenge/README.md

-# VBA Homework: The VBA of Wall Street
+# The VBA of Wall Street

-Homework for Boot Camp Week 2: VBA Scripting; Submitted by Corey Lawson-Enos
+VBA Scripting Prepared by Corey Lawson-Enos

 ## Summary